 Dell

 The company Dell is one of the leaders in the manufacture of computers.
 Therefore, the blue color in the company’s logo evokes a sense of trust and is associated with reliability and confidence.
 The designers chose a calm shade without bright transitions.
-In addition, they created a simple structure sign, which at the same time symbolizes simplicity and a non-standard approach.
+In addition, they created a simple structure sign, symbolizing simplicity and a non-standard approach.
 Inside the minimalistic ring is the brand name in upper case.
 The letter “E” is slightly inverted: it stands in the lower left corner, connecting the letters “D” and “L”.
 The inner circle is white, while the lettering and frame are blue.

 Nokia

 Finnish company Nokia, which produces mainly telecommunication equipment, also likes everything blue.
 At least, its name on the logo is written in this color.
-The designers decided on a rich, dark shade to demonstrate the seriousness of the brand.
-A non-standard font, Nokia Pure, is used as the main font.
-Grotesque with a lot of angles looks solid and looks especially good in blue color.
+The designers chose a rich, dark shade to demonstrate the brand’s seriousness.
+Nokia Pure is a non-standard font used as the main font.
+Grotesque has a lot of angles, looks solid, and looks especially good in blue.

 Cisco

-Cisco, which is the largest manufacturer of networking equipment, is characterized by a strict and laconic style.
-To create just such an image of the technology company, the blue color is represented in both parts of its logo: both in the word mark and in the above composition of vertical stripes of different lengths.
+Cisco, the largest networking equipment manufacturer, is characterized by a strict and laconic style.
+To create such an image of the technology company, the blue color is represented in both parts of its logo: the word mark and the above composition of vertical stripes of different lengths.
 These lines simultaneously resemble radio waves and symbolize one of the main attractions of the city of San Francisco – the bridge “Golden Gate.”
 The name Cisco is typed in geometric font sans-serif Futura Bold and consists entirely of lowercase letters.

 Boeing

-The Boeing logo in this list is the most symbolic because the aircraft manufacturers automatically associate the blue color with the sky, space, freedom, flight, and the absence of borders.
+The Boeing logo on this list is the most symbolic because aircraft manufacturers automatically associate blue with the sky, space, freedom, flight, and the absence of borders.
 At the same time, the American corporation is engaged in the production of military and space equipment, which is reflected in the elements of its emblem:

-The name of the brand is presented separately: it is written next to the image in bold italics Stratotype.
+The brand’s name is presented separately: written next to the image in bold italics Stratotype.

 American Express

-In the case of the financial company American Express, the blue color of the logo symbolizes stability, reliability, eternity, and honesty.
-On a subconscious level, it creates an aura of calm, so the name of the organization is presented in a blue gradient.
+In the case of the financial company American Express, the logo’s blue color symbolizes stability, reliability, eternity, and honesty.
+On a subconscious level, it creates an aura of calm, so the organization’s name is presented in a blue gradient.
 The designers chose a combination of soothing shades and, for contrast, circled the letters with wide white contours.
-The two-line inscription is inside the square and evenly distributed: the first word is aligned on the left edge, and the second is on the right edge.
+The two-line inscription is evenly distributed inside the square: the first word is aligned on the left edge, and the second is on the right.
 The sans-serif font was developed specifically for American Express and has undergone minor changes after the redesign.